One of the interesting things I found in the recent times about Windows programming was the

 The window is automatically deleted after collapsing in the

-delete this.
+.
 That's the reason we force this window's

 creation on heap